 “Gold carding” describes a process by which a health care provider may qualify for an exemption from some or all a health insurer’s PA requirements.
 A provider who has qualified for a gold card for a particular health care service will not be required to obtain PA before performing that service.
 Once implemented, these programs are intended to simplify health care for consumers, providers, and insurers.

 Under state-mandated gold carding programs, a health insurer is required to evaluate a health care provider’s history of requesting PA for a particular health care service to determine whether the provider qualifies for an exemption from PA for that particular service.
-The insurer examines medical records to determine the number of times the provider’s request for a particular service was approved.
+The insurer examines plan data to determine the number of times the provider’s request for a particular service was approved.
 If the percentage of approved requests meets the threshold rate mandated by the state, the insurer will be required to issue the provider a gold card exemption for that service.
 State-level gold carding laws are relatively new, and their long-term impacts remain uncertain.
 While these laws are intended to reduce administrative burden by exempting providers from certain PA requirements, research has shown that they may also increase service utilization and place upward pressure on health care costs.
 In some cases, the thresholds for exemption are set low, which can pose risks to patient safety.
 Additionally, some laws limit an insurer’s ability to review or revoke a provider’s gold card status except on an infrequent basis, such as once every 12 months.
 This restricted oversight can delay timely intervention when concerns arise.
 At the same time, some insurers have begun developing their own gold carding initiatives, which may allow for more flexibility, service-specific targeting, and closer monitoring.

-A gold card is insurer-specific such that a health care provider may meet the standard for obtaining a gold card from some insurers but not others, excepting instances where a state has mandated broad-based gold-carding requirements.
+A gold card is insurer-specific such that a health care provider may meet the standard for obtaining a gold card from some insurers but not others, except in instances where a state has mandated broad-based gold-carding requirements.
 Even if a provider has been granted a gold card for a particular service, if an insurer determines that a service provided by the provider holding a gold card exemption for that service was not medically necessary or otherwise fails to meet plan eligibility standards, the insurer may still decline to cover the service.

 Arkansas